 Sales tax source point of origin or destination

 As we said.
-The thing that makes it challenging for e-commerce businesses to stay on top of tax regulations is the fact that these laws can vary significantly by state.
+The thing that makes it challenging for to stay on top of tax regulations is the fact that these laws can vary significantly by state.
 For example, some states have what's known as a "destination-based" sales tax.
 This means that the tax rate charged is based on the buyer's location rather than the seller's location.

 Other states have an "origin-based" sales tax, meaning that the tax rate charged is based on the seller's location.
 To make things even more complicated, some states have both types of taxes.